jampp/sharedbuffers/README.rst

 Tests
 =====

-Running tests can be done locally or on docker, using the script `run-tests.sh`.
+Running tests can be done locally or on docker, using the script `run-tests.sh`:

-To run it locally using virtualenv, adding the parameter `virtualenv` to the execution of the above script will create the necessary things:

 .. code:: shell

-  $> sh ./run-tests.sh virtualenv
+  $> sh ./run-tests.sh

 Alternatively, running it on docker can be done with the following command: